lokjunneo/Whisper-Eye-Acuity-Test/readme.md

     "P": ['pi'],"T": ['ti'],"Z": ['zi', 'zæk', 'zek*','zɛk','zeee']
 }
 ```
+More IPA characters may be added.
+For example

 This was meant to deal with the scenarios when Whisper determines the user input as words instead of letters.
 However, it appears that Whisper may automatically "complete" the user's input by adding in additonal words behind, which in this case, the ipa conversion would not be able to solve.